 Nose is the primary organ of smell and functions as an important respiratory organ in the body.
-Besides this, it is also involved in functions such as hearing and tasting.
+Besides this, it is also involved in functions such as tasting.

 The shape of the nose is due to the bones and cartilages.
 The nasal septum separates the nostrils and divides the nasal cavity into two.

 The structure and function of the nose are mentioned in detail.
 Read on to explore the anatomy of the nose.

 The structure of nose is explained as follows:

 - Bone: It supports the bridge of the nose.

 - Cartilage: The upper cartilage provides support to the sides of the nose.
 The lower cartilage adds width and height to the nose.
 It provides shape to the nostrils and nose tip.

 - Nasal Cavity: It is the hollow space through which the air flows.

 - Septum: The septum divides the inside of the nose into two chambers.
 It is a thin wall made of bones and cartilage.